 Single-Family Homes Built/Restored

-Units Multi-Family Housing
+Units of Multi-Family Housing

 Square Feet of Commercial Space

 A master planned mixed use development along the Auburn corridor comprising of retail, affordable housing options, for sale residential units, & urban agriculture components while showcasing the historical significance of the corridor.